5 Ways Clubs Increase Member Engagement Through Text Message (Plus Templates)

 3. It’s best if you can text using the same phone number you use for calls (i.e. your main office number).

-4. You need to be able to send one text to all (or a portion) of your members at once.
+4. You need to be able to send one text message to all (or a portion) of your members at once.

 This helps you quickly get notices and updates out.
 It works for targeted groups, like people interested in XYZ lessons, and for getting messages out to everyone quickly.